One Pan Veggie Burrito Bowl is rice and black beans with a mixture of vegetables including squash, zucchini, bell peppers, and avocado.

-- 1/3 cup chopped fresh cilantro leaves
+- 1/3 cup fresh cilantro , chopped

-Use a fine sieve mesh strainer to rinse the rice, and then allow it to drip dry.
+- Use a fine sieve mesh strainer to rinse the rice, and then allow it to drip dry.

 - Add the rice and cook, stirring occasionally, until the rice is golden brown.
-This process takes about 10 minutes to get the rice really golden...be sure to keep an eye on it and stir it often enough that it doesn't burn.
+(This process takes about 10 minutes to get the rice really golden...be sure to keep an eye on it and stir it often enough that it doesn't burn).

 - You can serve it as is, or with tortillas, over lettuce/salad, or over tortilla chips.